sagrawalx/tallybot/README.md

 * If the message contains an assignment label, the bot will return all messages that match that label as a private message.

 * Otherwise, the bot will return total counts for all members (ie, students).
-Members are specified by their email address.
-It will be a private message in CSV format with header `email,count`.
+Members are specified by their name and email address.
+It will be a private message in CSV format with header `name,email,count`.

 ## Labeling Schemes